MrSiby/MrSiby/README.md

 - 👋 Hi, I’m @MrSiby
 - 👀 I’m interested in Javascript, Python, Go, and Java
-- 🌱 I currently focus on Remix JS, Django Rest Framework, Svelte, Java, and Go
+- 🌱 I currently focus on Remix JS, Django Rest Framework, Go and C++
-- 💻 My current project is a website built with Svelte and Prisma, in containers managed by Podman
 - 📫 Reach me on github or email

 <!---